RookieITSec/GoogleMaps360PhotoUpload/README.md

 ## Software Used -
 1. Bluestacks - Latest version.
 So far the specific version does not matter.
 I was using 5.10.150.1016 P64 for reference.
-2. Old version of Streetview App - (NEED TO GET THE LINK FROM MY REDDIT POST BUT REDDIT DOWN WHEN DRAFTING THIS) Note - the website is a pain to use.
+2. Old version of Streetview App - (https://apkpure.com/google-street-view/com.google.android.street/versions) Example Version - 2.0.0.268460236 (40449)
+Note - the website is a pain to use.
 Make sure you enable a good ad blocker (ublock origin) and only click on the correct APK download link.
 3. Win 10 PC.